If you are involved in recruiting for a university music school or department, you may want to have a look at this...

-Somewhat, but not exactly.
-We can certainly loop in Admissions after you take a look and decide if it's a good fit for your department.
-But really, this all has to start with you, the music faculty.
+Somewhat, but not exactly...
+We'd love to loop in Admissions after you take a look and decide if it's a good fit for your music department.
+We're very focused on the countless nuances of music departments and typically like to start with you, the music faculty.

 Please request these documents via the form below.
-We’ll follow up within 1 business day.
+We will follow up within 1 business day.
 The approval is typically pretty straightforward from there.

 At any point, if you decide we’re not the right fit for you (or vice versa), we'll just part ways professionally.

-One of our Musicwindow magicians would love to give you a short walkthrough of how Musicwindow can work for your music school/department, band program, or performing / visual arts organization.
+One of our Musicwindow magicians would love to give you a brief walkthrough of how Musicwindow can work for your band program or music department...